 It’s almost impossible to put down this roller coaster ride through the land of an insane Elvis cult.
 Doyle Brisendine, encountering a cast of unforgettable characters, soon discovers how close his dreams lie to his nightmares in this impressive and compulsively readable novel.

-~Naeem Murr, Winner of the Commonwealth Writer’s Prize for Best Book in Europe and South Asia, 2007; Long Listed for the Man Booker Prize, 2006.
+~Naeem Murr, author of The Perfect Man, Winner of the Commonwealth Writer’s Prize for Best Book in Europe and South Asia, 2007; Winner of the 2008 PEN Beyond Margins Award; Long Listed for the Man Booker Prize, 2006.

 Land of Grace is a terrific comic novel, a kind of Confederacy of Dunces for the Elvis crowd.
 Beneath the pompadour and the flashy jumpsuits and the great good humor of its prose, there’s remarkably serious commentary here: about our desire for fame, our culture of celebrity-worship, and how personal identity does (or does not) survive the intersection of those devouring forces.
 This book succeeds on many levels.